 How to get the starting point of Annapurna Circuit Trek (Besisahar)

-The starting point of Annapurna Circuit trek is Pokhara “the city of a lake”.
-From Pokhara short drive to Besisahar the trek route through the different villages like Chime, Bag Chap, Pisang, Manang and lead to the Thorung La Pass at 5,400 meters.
+The starting point of Annapurna Circuit trek is Pokhara “the city of lakes”.
+From Pokhara, you go on a short drive to Besisahar.
+Then, the trek route passes through the different villages like Chime, Bag Chap, Pisang, Manang and ascends to the Thorung La Pass at 5,400 meters.

 The trail first follows the Marsyangdi river valley and then switch over to the Kali Gandaki river valley.

 How to get the starting point of Everest Base Camp Trek (Lukla)